vmware/vks-validated-solutions/VKS-Migrations/VKS-to-VKS/examples.md

 ## 4. Quiesce the source workload

-Stop all pods that write to the PVC.
+Stop all pods that write to the PVC. <br>
 In this example, the pod is deleted:

 ```bash